Proposed light rail developments for Galway City: Gluas (2008)

-The original proposal of three lines would require the construction of 64 stations, with park and ride facilities at Knocknacarra and Dangan.
+The three-line proposal, projected the construction of 64 stations, with park and ride facilities at Knocknacarra and Dangan.
+At the time the project was proposed, in June 2008, it was suggested that it could be completed within three years.

-At the time the project was proposed in June 2008, it was suggested that it would be completed within three years.
-In 2015, backers of the project once again appealed to the city council to consider funding the project.
-Calls were renewed in 2017 at local and national levels.
+The project's supporters appealed to Galway City Council to consider funding the project in 2015, and again in 2017.
+The project was not progressed.